MA in Spirituality/Spiritual Direction (36 hrs.)

 The M.A.
-Spiritual Direction Concentration offers two programs: the Spiritual Accompaniment (SA) program the Ignatian Exercises Program (IEP).
+Spiritual Direction Concentration offers two programs: the Spiritual Accompaniment (SA) program and the Ignatian Exercises Program (IEP).
 Both programs are offered as Graduate Certificates, as well.
 Note: neither Spiritual Direction program (SA or IEP) is offered online.

 The M.A.
 Contemporary Spirituality Concentration can be done either at the Water Tower Campus of Loyola University Chicago, at Loyola’s Academic Center at the Cuneo Mansion & Gardens in Vernon Hills, IL., or completely online.

 - MA Spiritual Direction Concentration / Spiritual Accompaniment (SA) (see below)

 - MA Spiritual Direction Concentration / Ignatian Exercises Program (IEP / click here)

 - MA Contemporary Spirituality Concentration / On Campus (see below)

 - MA Contemporary Spirituality Concentration / Online (see below and click here)

 - MA Contemporary Spirituality Concentration / Cuneo Mansion (click here)

 - Graduate Certificate Programs in Spiritual Direction (SA or IEP / click here)

 By completing the Master of Arts in Spirituality (Spiritual Direction or Contemporary Spirituality) or the Graduate Certificate program, students will be able to demonstrate: